IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 - Fill out the chaincode name as "marbles"
 - Fill out the chaincode version as "v0"
+- Select the "Choose Files" button and select **all 5** files found in `<marbles directory>/chaincode/src/marbles`
+	- Alternatively you can zip up the 5 .go files and submit a single zip file
 - Click "Submit"

 ![](/doc_images/11-installed-marbles.PNG)